 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-Good morning, my fellow members and Nunavummiut, as well as my constituents in Coral Harbour and Naujaat.
+Good morning, colleagues and Nunavummiut, as well as my constituents in Coral Harbour and Naujaat.

-Mr. Speaker, I would like to acknowledge the Coral Harbour residents.
-There was a suicide prevention walk on August 14 and they walked for 44 kilometres.
-The organizers were Noah and Sarah Matoo.
-Starting in 2005, they have been volunteering to prepare this suicide prevention walk for youth from 14 years on to 60-year-olds this past summer.
+Mr. Speaker, I would like to express my pride in the people of Coral Harbour.
+They held a 44-kilometre suicide prevention walk from August 14th to the 19th, this past summer.
+The organizers were Noah and Sarah Matoo, who began volunteering in preparation for this suicide prevention walk back in 2005.
+This past summer the walk included youth as young as 14 years all the way up to 60-year-olds.